 Dr. Fordyce.
-Pursuant to Dr. Fordyce's amended and restated offer letter effective once the registration statement of which this prospectus forms a part is declared effective, if (a) his employment is terminated without cause (as defined below), and other than as a result of his death or disability, or (b) he resigns for good reason (as defined below), then in addition to any amounts accrued and payable under the terms of our benefit plans through the date of termination, Dr. Fordyce will be entitled to receive severance in the form of 12 months of his then base salary, such amount to be paid in equal installments over a 12-month period after the date of termination, subject to applicable taxes and withholding, as well as up to 12 months of COBRA coverage.
+Pursuant to Dr. Fordyce's amended and restated offer letter, if (a) his employment is terminated without cause (as defined below), and other than as a result of his death or disability, or (b) he resigns for good reason (as defined below), then in addition to any amounts accrued and payable under the terms of our benefit plans through the date of termination, Dr. Fordyce will be entitled to receive severance in the form of 12 months of his then base salary, such amount to be paid in equal installments over a 12-month period after the date of termination, subject to applicable taxes and withholding, as well as up to 12 months of COBRA coverage.
 These severance benefits are conditioned upon Dr. Fordyce continuing to comply with his obligations under his proprietary information agreement and his delivery of a general release of claims in favor of the company that becomes effective and irrevocable within 21 days of the date of termination.
 Further, if within the three-month period immediately prior to or 12-month period that immediately follows a change of control (as defined below) Dr. Fordyce's employment is terminated without cause or for good reason, then (a) 100% of his then-unvested equity grants shall accelerate and become fully vested as of the termination date, (b) the amount of his cash severance and COBRA severance described above shall be increased from 12 months to 18 months and (c) he shall receive additional cash severance in an amount equal to his target annual bonus for the year of such termination, to be paid in a single lump sum within 10 business days after the effective date of his release.

 Dr. Curley.
-Pursuant to Dr. Curley's amended and restated offer letter effective once the registration statement of which this prospectus forms a part is declared effective, if (a) her employment is terminated without cause (as defined below), and other than as a result of her death or disability, or (b) she resigns for good reason (as defined below), then in addition to any amounts accrued and payable under the terms of our benefit plans through the date of termination, Dr. Curley will be entitled to receive severance in the form of nine months of her then base salary, such amount to be paid in equal installments over a nine-month period after the date of termination, subject to applicable taxes and withholding, as well as up to nine months of COBRA coverage.
+Pursuant to Dr. Curley's amended and restated offer letter, if (a) her employment is terminated without cause (as defined below), and other than as a result of her death or disability, or (b) she resigns for good reason (as defined below), then in addition to any amounts accrued and payable under the terms of our benefit plans through the date of termination, Dr. Curley will be entitled to receive severance in the form of nine months of her then base salary, such amount to be paid in equal installments over a nine-month period after the date of termination, subject to applicable taxes and withholding, as well as up to nine months of COBRA coverage.
 These severance benefits are conditioned upon Dr. Curley continuing to comply with her obligations under her proprietary information agreement and her delivery of a general release of claims in favor of the company that becomes effective and irrevocable within 21 days of the date of termination.
-Further, if within the three-month period immediately prior to or 12-month period that immediately follows a change of control (as defined below) Dr. Curley's employment is terminated without cause or for good reason, then (a) 100% of her then-unvested equity grants shall accelerate and become fully vested as of the termination date, (b) the amount of her cash severance in an amount equal to her target annual bonus for the year of such termination, to be paid in a single lump sum within 10 business days after the effective date of her release.
+Further, if within the three-month period immediately prior to or 12-month period that immediately follows a change of control (as defined below) Dr. Curley's employment is terminated without cause or for good reason, then (a) 100% of her then-unvested equity grants shall accelerate and become fully vested as of the termination date, (b) the amount of her cash severance and COBRA severance described above shall be increased from nine months to 12 months and (c) she shall receive additional cash severance in an amount equal to her target annual bonus for the year of such termination, to be paid in a single lump sum within 10 business days after the effective date of her release.